Individual savings account: Restrictions removed from July 2014

+Types

 Cash ISA

-An account which enjoys tax free status, usually deposit accounts with £85,000 Financial Services Compensation Scheme (FSCS) protection (but client money with £50,000 protection or unprotected money is also permitted; the providers are required to make the protection clear).
+An account which enjoys tax-free status, usually deposit accounts with £85,000 Financial Services Compensation Scheme (FSCS) protection (but client money with £50,000 protection or unprotected money is also permitted; the providers are required to make the protection clear).
 These are normally offered by banks and building societies but investment firms can also offer them.
 It is mandatory that money held in a cash ISA be made available on request within 15 days but it is permitted to have a loss-of-interest penalty for this, and this is how term deposits are typically made available.

 Help to buy ISA

 A help to buy ISA, introduced in 2015, is a form of cash ISA that receives a government bonus if the money is used in paying the deposit on a first home purchase.
 The usual rule that any number of accounts can be held with the same ISA manager applies, and many providers offered the ability to hold both HTB and other cash ISA accounts with current year money in them.
 However, only one HTB ISA in total can be held, so if one wishes to put current year money into the HTB ISA, any other cash ISA current year money will also have to be paid into a cash ISA with the same provider.

 The Lifetime ISA, announced in March 2016, replaces the HTB ISA.
 HTB accounts could be opened until 30 November 2019 and contributions can continue until 30 November 2029.
 An account holder can also have a Lifetime ISA, although the government bonus from only one of the accounts per person can be used for a purchase.
 Transfers from HTB to Lifetime ISA were allowed from the 2017-18 tax year, with transitional arrangements for that year only.

 Help to buy ISAs have been criticised: